mpokorny/mpims/README.md

   <ms-data-column-file>
 ```
 Required options are `--msshape`, `--order` and `--buffer`.
-* `--msshape`: shape of MS data column; syntax is AX:N[,AX:N]*, where AX is
+* `--msshape`: shape of MS data column; syntax is AX:N[,AX:N]*, where AX is the
-  the abbreviation of a column name, and N is number of elements on that axis;
+  abbreviation of a axis name, and N is number of elements on that axis;
   example: `TIM:360,SPW:16,BAL:378,CH:256,POL:4`
-* `--order`: traversal order of MS data column; syntax is AX[,AX]*, where AX
+* `--order`: traversal order of MS data column; syntax is AX[,AX]*, where AX is
-  is the abbreviation of a column name; example: `TIM,SPW,BAL,CH,POL`
+  the abbreviation of a axis name; example: `TIM,SPW,BAL,CH,POL`
 * `--buffer`: size of the buffer into which data values are read; syntax is size
   in bytes using standard abbreviations (*e.g.*, MB, GiB), or as a number of
   data elements
 * `--grid`: distribution of data across process grid; syntax is AX:N[:B], where
-  AX is that abbreviation of a column name, N is the number of processes along
+  AX is that abbreviation of an axis name, N is the number of processes along
   that axis, and B (default value 1) is the number of axis values in a block;
   distribution is round-robin by block on every distributed axis; example:
   `SPW:16`